beejjorgensen/bgnet/src/bgnet.md

 ## Dedication

 Thanks to everyone who has helped in the past and future with me getting this guide written.
-Thanks to Ashley for helping me coax the cover design into the best programmer art I could.
-Thank you to all the people who produce the Free software and packages that I use to make the Guide:
-GNU, Linux, Slackware, vim, Python, Inkscape, pandoc, many others.
+And thank you to all the people who produce the Free software and packages that I use to make the Guide: GNU, Linux, Slackware, vim, Python, Inkscape, pandoc, many others.
 And finally a big thank-you to the literally thousands of you who have written in with suggestions for improvements and words of encouragement.

 I dedicate this guide to some of my biggest heroes and inpirators in the world of computers: Donald Knuth, Bruce Schneier, W. Richard Stevens,